- Things to Do

 For a picturesque adventure on horseback, guides with Galveston Island Horse & Pony Rides will lead you along the shoreline of East Beach.
 The trail includes a beautiful natural lagoon, teaming with wildlife on one side and a serene beachfront on the other.

 Learn to surf or improve your surfing skills with a lesson with Ohana Surf & Skate.
 You’ll meet with an experienced instructor who will teach you proper technique and safety practices while showing you the best spots to surf on the island!
-Or try a standup paddle boarding lessons or rental with SUP Gulf Coast.
+Or try standup paddleboarding lessons or rental with SUP Gulf Coast.

 Located on Galveston’s Pelican Island on a former immigration station site, Seawolf Park is the place to go for great views of Galveston Harbor plus one of the most popular fishing piers on the island.
-It’s also home to picnic sites, a playground and the American Undersea Warfare Center, an outdoor museum featuring a WWII submarine and rare WWII destroyer escort.
+It’s also home to picnic sites, a playground and the Galveston Naval Museum, an outdoor museum featuring a WWII submarine and rare WWII destroyer escort.

 This site located at Galveston’s most eastern point is a nature enthusiast’s paradise, offering a tranquil setting for kayaking, bird watching or just relaxing at the sensation of the island’s sea breezes.
 Considered the most ecologically significant stretch of undeveloped land on the island, the East End Lagoon Nature Preserve recently received a new nature trail (complete with interpretive signage) that allows you to better explore the lagoon’s 684 acres of coastal prairie.